IVPLaboratory/SCINet/README.md

 }
 ```

-In additoin to above paper, please consider citing the following references, too, thank you:
+In additoin to the above paper, please also consider citing the following references. thank you!
 ```
 @ARTICLE{2022TIMFang,
   author={Houzhang Fang and Lan Ding and Liming Wang and Yi Chang and Luxin Yan and Jinhui Han},